Lab Mountain of Gemini Enigma Federation Colony

 I do not know how much your untrained brain can handle, but this is everything.
-Claire sent more telepathic messages about the true origin of the colony.
+Claire sends more telepathic messages about the true origin of the colony.
 It is a prison.
 Cleary and his five guards are sentries to keep the prisoners on the planet.

 Cleary enters from tactical to address Luntu's good fortune.
 The outpost had reached Starbase Seven when he notices that the neural suppressor is missing from the base of Luntu's skull.
 His eyes are gray and every visible muscle in his body is poised.
 Luntu bounds towards Cleary and snaps his arm, then his neck.

 Vulcan scientists arrive three hours later, to find a bloodbath and a woman huddles in a corner alone, seemingly shaken.

 "Are you hurt," the Vulcan officer asks as the other officer takes readings of the situation.
 She notices that all the bodies are not crushed or broken.
 One, a very large one is alive underneath others,

 "Are you the inmate number 1455X112C, Claire Twanis?"

 Claire does not respond.
 She sends a telepathic message to Luntu, attack!
 The Terran stands.
 Green blood flows.

 Two figures dart away from the planet in a Vulcan survey vessel.
 One washes the blood from his body.
 The other controls his mind.

 Subspace message on all frequencies continuously broadcasted from Gemini Enigma